 None of the Gulf countries has signed the 1951 UN Convention relating to the Status of Refugees, so they are not obliged to accept refugees.
 However, other countries that have not signed the convention – Iraq, Jordan, Lebanon, Syria and Libya – have accepted refugees.

-Some of the reasons these countries have put forward for their reticence are fears of (further) demographic imbalance, sectarian unrest or terrorism and job competition for their own populations.
-Saudi officials have said that their country has accepted some 2.5 million Syrians since 2011.
+Some of the reasons these countries have put forward for their reticence are fears of (further) demographic imbalance, sectarian unrest or terrorism and job competition for their populations.
+According to Saudi officials, the kingdom has accepted some 2.5 million Syrians since 2011.

+Refugees have been an important source of demand for local services, which has boosted sectors including trade, real estate and tourism that have been adversely affected by the spill-over from the civil war.
 These benefits do not necessarily guarantee a warm welcome, however.
 The Lebanese government, like the Jordanian government, has stressed the negative impact of Syrian refugees and introduced measures to curb the flow.

 Source: UNHCR.
 For a correct reading of the graph, consider that the figures inserted for each country reflect the most recent data available.
 Lebanon data are from 2015; Algeria 2017; Jordan 2018; Kuwait 2019; Sudan, Iran and Israel (2020); Libya, Turkey, Egypt, Tunisia and Morocco 2021.